SharonaBadloe/data_clustering_chatbot/README.md

 # Clustering data based on sentence vectors

 # Files
 All filepaths in the notebooks are relative to the filestructure within this github repository.
+The original 'data.csv' file should be put into the data folder manually, as it was too big to upload on github.
 The following files can be found here:
 - Directory - data: contains original and processed data
 - Directory - results: contains 1 excel sheet for each found cluster
 - Preprocessing.ipynb: contains the first preprocessing steps in this pipeline